mastcoin/mastcoin/README.md

-MastiffCoin

-MastiffCoin is a PoW/PoS-based cryptocurrency, named after the Tibetan Mastiff.
+MastCoin

+MastCoin is a PoS-based cryptocurrency which was distributed through an initial 25,000 block PoW mining period.

+It was originally called MastCoin, after the Tibetan Mastiff, but was rebranded to MastCoin.

 RPC Port: 12153
 P2P Port: 12151